Throughout my career, I have practiced good leadership for teams from telemarketing and merchandisers to product and service development.

 Some were small, some large, some skilled others lacked experience.
 But my success as a leader related to how well my communications and actions reflected:

 - Clarity of instructions.

 There is nothing more destructive than lack of direction.
-Whether communicating to an individual or a team the purpose of this exchange must be stated in precise and comprehensible way to your audience to demonstrate good leadership for teams.
+Whether communicating with an individual or a team the purpose of this exchange must be stated in a precise and comprehensible way to your audience to demonstrate good leadership for teams.

 In my experience just knowing the reason behind why you have asked a person or your team to perform a task enables them to focus on what they need to do.
 It also gives them the opportunity to ask questions that set expectations correctly.
 This was most clearly shown to me when setting up a merchandising campaign.
-Once the team knew the purpose of the campaign was research of, as opposed to training of agency staff their productivity doubled.
+Once the team knew the purpose of the campaign was research, as opposed to the training of agency staff their productivity doubled.
 Again this showed good leadership for teams.

 By stating a clear purpose you will be able to observe your team allocating sufficient time to perform the job required in the timeframe required.
 It also sets an obvious framework for feedback between you, the individual and the team.

 Having stated the purpose of the task you are in the perfect place to give precise and comprehensible instructions.
 All too often this aspect of delegation is rushed and dangerous assumptions are made that come back to haunt you!